rinigupta11/FinalProject_DATA410/README.md

 JP_model_test=JP_model.score(posts_test,JP_test)
 ```

-In simple terms, boosting takes weak learners and makes them into strong learners (Singh 2018).
+In simple terms, boosting takes weak learners and makes them into strong learners (Singh 2018) through ensemble learning.
 The trees that are fit are on a modified version of the original data.
 Each tree tries to improve upon the weights placed on the previous tree.
 Gradient boosting is a greedy algorithm that gradually trains many models.
+Specifically, the loss gradient is minimized while the model is fit to the dataset.
+This process is somewhat similar to a neural network.
 Friedman's extreme gradient boosting was developed in 2001 with regularization mechanisms to avoid overfitting (Maklin 2020).
 Like gradient boosting, extreme gradient boosting is a tree-based algorithm.
 One of the main strengths of extreme gradient boosting is the speed at which it runs, particularly in comparison to a deep neural network.
+XGBoost incorporates proportional shrinking of leaf nodes, penalization of trees, and embedded feature selection.
 ```
 from xgboost import XGBClassifier